Skip to main content

 Tax Benefit on Educational Loans - Section 80E

-The education loan can be taken for higher education purposes of oneself, spouse, children, or for the student for whom the individual is the legal guardian.
-Parents can avail the benefits on the 80E deduction of their children’s educational loan.
+• The education loan can be taken for higher education purposes for oneself, spouse, children, or for the student for whom the individual is the legal guardian.

 Interest Rates on Educational Loans